hashicorp/design-system/website/docs/components/reveal/partials/guidelines/guidelines.md

 - Ensure that the text clearly describes the content that will be revealed when the toggle is triggered.
 - Keep the text short, clear, and concise.
 Avoid long sentences.
-- Use action-oriented language when possible to convey that there is additional content to be shown. e.g. Show more options.
+- Use action-oriented language, when possible, to convey that there is additional content to be shown, e.g., “Show more options”.

 !!!
 Dont